 Abrasive A material or tool consisting of hard particles used to wear down, rub away, or machine material.
 Abrasive materials are often used in finishing operations.

 Anodizing A coating method that uses electricity to build an oxide layer on a ferrous workpiece.
 In anodizing, the workpiece is the anode.
+This process serves two functions: aesthetics and protection from scratching and erosion.

 Barrel Finishing A mass finishing process that finishes parts inside a slowly rotating container filled with a solution and finishing media.
 Also called tumbling.